JessicaQND/cits5502/research/plan.md

     * lin2001patient
   * How users cope with design error
     * obradovich1996users
+  * safeware
+    * substution
+    * simplification
+    * Decoupling; therac very tightly coupled
+    * elimination of specific human errors; written in assembler, hard to debug
+    * reduction of hazardous materials or conditions

 * Flaws and failures: How and why? -- What went wrong from a software process level?